ward/run/_posts/2021-08-22-openingsmeeting-mechelen-5000m.md

 So I did not PR and definitely did not hit 16:40, but in the end I don't feel disappointed.
 It's almost the same as last year's PR and now it is officially timed, giving that little bit of extra certainty vs hand timing.
+I put this run [on strava][strava] too.

-Our sprint for second place looks even closer in the results.
+Our sprint for second place looks even closer in the results (the results are split by category, so there is one for the [senior men][results] and one for the [masters men][results2]).
 Just 0.33s separate Dieter and I. Jonas on the other hand was about 15s ahead of us.
 I doubt he kept pushing to the line either.
-Behind us, ??? finished fourth (?) in ??:??.
-Sander said it was not his day and he finished about a minute behind in ??:??.
+Behind us, Jurgen finished fourth in 17:12.
+Sander said it was not his day and he finished about a minute behind in 17:43.

 ## Future